jindal013/jaxformer-website-v2/_pages/base_model.md

         x = x.reshape(-1, T)
 ```

 We then add our embedding module and go through the `self.blocks`.
-In the end we apply the embedding again but use the `out=True` to perform the weight tying.
+In the end, we apply the embedding again but use the `out=True` to perform the weight tying.
 Finally, we reshape into the original size.
 The final transformer block is shown below.

 ```python
 class Transformer(nn.Module):